 The sixth immortal on this list goes by the name of Han Xiang Zi.
 He was taught the ways of Daoism and immortality by Lu Dongbin.
-Han Xiang Zi was known to make finite things infinite., like a bottle of wine.
-Some of you probably wouldn’t mind such a super power either.
+Han Xiang Zi was known to make finite things infinite.

-In some images he is a sexually ambiguous beggar of unknown age, but versions of a boyish or girlish Lan Caihe also exist.
-Even more, there are also depictions of the immortal which show it as an old man wearing ragged blue robes.
+In some images, he is a sexually ambiguous beggar of unknown age, but versions of a boyish or girlish Lan Caihe also exist.
+Even more, there are also depictions of the immortal which show him as an old man wearing ragged blue robes.
 The way the immortal dresses and acts, thus, seems like a myth in and of itself.

 Li Tai Guai